lvsuno/llm_homework/README.md

 + The answer for the second homework can be viewed in  [02-open-source/homework2.ipynb](02-open-source/homework2.ipynb)

 + The answer for the third homework can be viewed in [03-Vecteur-Search/homework3.ipynb](03-Vecteur-Search/homework3.ipynb)

++ The answer for the fourth homework can be viewed in [04-monitoring/homework4.ipynb](04-monitoring/homework4.ipynb)